 The European and national networks and organisations which have led this European Rural Parliament campaign are rooted in local action and participative democracy.
-Their members include thousands of village-level action groups, local associations, cooperatives and other structures which run essential services and promote cooperation among rural actors.
+Their members include thousands of villagelevel action groups, local associations, cooperatives and other structures which run essential services and promote cooperation among rural actors.
 They have a growing role in practical action in rural areas, in the face of changes in the profile of public-sector actors.
 We call upon governments and European institutions to recognise the vital contribution of NGOs and their networks, to respect their independence and to support their activities.
+We ask for real, meaningful and engaging civil society participation in designing and delivering European programmes.